 The production of all these materials boils down to the use, creation and manipulation of plastics.
 Thanks to consumers growing concerns about the impact of overproduction of plastics on the environment, a lot of the high-quality fabric manufacturers are offering recycled fabrics.

-According the REPREVE, when compared to the manufacturing of conventional / virgin polyester, mechanically-recycled polyester, per 1Kg of Woven Polyester fabric, results in:
+The fabric, certified according to Global Recycled Standard, when compared to the manufacturing of conventional / virgin polyester, mechanically-recycled polyester, per 1Kg of Woven Polyester fabric, results in:

 - Approximately 62% less energy used

 - About 99% less water used

 - Up to 35% less waste created